Inventors Digest

 Inventors Digest is a monthly magazine and web site devoted to promoting the interests of independent and professional inventors.
 It was founded in 1985 as an eight-page newsletter.
-The magazine is the US nation's longest-running monthly magazine for inventor-entrepreneurs, and it explores the intersection of innovation and business.
+The magazine is the United States' longest-running monthly magazine for inventor-entrepreneurs, and it explores the intersection of innovation and business.
 The magazine is part of Enventys, a product development company, which was founded by Louis Foreman.
 The company acquired the magazine in 2007.
-Its headquarters is in Charlotte, North Carolina.
+It is headquartered in Charlotte, North Carolina.